kslg/appointment-app/README.md

 ## Strategy Plane:

+### Target Audience / Demographic:

+- Target Audience:
+`Users` Parents, Guardians and Carers.
+`Admin` Teachers.
+`Super Admim` School IT Department / School Office Admins.

 ### Mission Objectives / The What:

-- To develop an `mvp (minimum viable product)` that allows parents to book appointments with teachers for parents evening and other consultations.
+- To develop an `mvp (minimum viable product)` that allows `Users` to book appointments with `Admin` Teachers for parents evening and other consultations.
 - The app must be simple, easy for parents to use and must be able to book an appointment in `less than three clicks`.
+- `Super Admins` will have backend access to manage appointments for the Users and Admin.

 ### The Why: